de-Boer-Lab/Genomic-Model-Evaluation-API/README.md

 | `sequences`         | `array of strings` - Required       | A collection of key-value pairs.
 Array of sequences with unique sequence id keys - any characters [A-Z][a-z][0-9][-.\_\~#\@%^&\*()].
 The sequence id keys are matched to the predictor sequence id keys automatically by predictor. **allowing all of these characters is not necessary but we have left it here for discussion                                                                                                                             | "sequences" : [<br> {<br>   "seq1" : "ATGC...",<br>   "seq2" : "ATGC...",<br>  "random_seq" : "ATGC...",<br>  "enhancer" : "ATGC...",<br>  "control" : "ATGC..." <br> }<br>]                                   |
 | `prediction_ranges` | `multi-dimensional array`- Optional | A collection of key-value pairs, where the keys should be identical to sequence id keys and values are multi/single-dimensional array based on what regions you want included in the predictions for each sequence.
 Sub-arrays of 2 integers mark the start and end location of the range of prediction you are interested in and you can have multiple starts and stops per sequence.| "prediction_ranges" : [<br>  {<br>   "seq1" : [0,1000] ,<br>   "seq2" : [100,110],<br>  "random_seq" : [ <br>    [0,10],<br>    [15,100] <br>   ],<br>  "enhancer" :    [210,500],<br>  "control" : [] <br> }<br>] |

+Note: keys in `sequences` must be unique or will be overwritten during the reading in.
 ### Predictor return message

 | Key                | Value type - Required/Optional             | Description                                                                                                                                                                                                | Example Values                |